dougeby/IntuneDocs/intune/certificates-scep-configure.md

    - In **Security**, add the NDES service account, and give it **Enroll** permissions to the template.
 Intune admins who create SCEP profiles require **Read** rights so that they can browse to the template when creating SCEP profiles.

      > [!NOTE]
-     > To revoke certificates, the NDES service account needs *Issue and Manage Certificates* rights for each certificate template used by a certificate profile.
+     > To revoke certificates, the NDES service account needs *Issue and Manage Certificates* rights on the certification authority.
+To delegate this permission, open the Certificate Authority management console and right-click on the Certificate Authority name.
+Then, on the Security tab, add or select the account and then select the checkbox for **Issue and Manage Certificates**.

 3. Review the **Validity period** on the **General** tab of the template.
 By default, Intune uses the value configured in the template.
 However, you can configure the CA to allow the requester to enter a different value, which you can then set from within the Intune Administrator console.
 If you want to always use the value in the template, skip the rest of this step.